cmu-phil/tetrad-manual-rtd/docs/search-algorithms-full-list.md

 ## Latent Clustering (Measurement Block Discovery)

-These algorithms discover measurement clusters—groups of indicators that are treated as candidate latent-variable blocks.
+These algorithms discover measurement clusters—groups of indicators that behave as if they share a single latent parent.
 See **[Latent Clusters](algorithms/latent-cluster.md)** for details.

 | Algorithm | Description |